©Photo by iStock: HRAUN

 Questions From Readers Answered

-Hi Hilary.
 I was seeing this guy pretty seriously for a few months, but things suddenly changed between us.
-We only spoke Japanese together, and before he would call me by my name or use ‘anata,’ and called himself ‘boku.’
+We only spoke Japanese together.
+Before, he would call me by my name or use ‘anata,’ and called himself ‘boku.’
 However, suddenly he starting calling me ‘omae’ and referring to himself as ‘ore.’
-He’d also gotten short with me — like, he had a temper that he didn’t before.
+He’d also gotten short with me—like, he had a temper that he didn’t before.
 No matter what I said, even if I agreed with him completely, he’d still get pissed off at me.
-I dumped him, obviously, but what gives? — Sudden Change Changed Our Paths
+I dumped him, obviously, but what gives?

 Dear Sudden Change,

-I’ve met a few men like this, in Japan and elsewhere, and I’ve noticed that they tend to start acting this way when their image of you has changed.
 They decide that somehow you’ve changed, and it’s not a change that they support.
-This is by no means your fault in any way, shape or form – you might have said something completely innocent that just riled him up, or maybe he saw something on TV about someone similar to you that made him angry.
+This is by no means your fault in any way, shape or form.
+You might have said something completely innocent that just riled him up.
+Or, maybe he saw something on TV about someone similar to you that made him angry.
 It’s entirely based on his own interpretation of things.
 But once he got that idea into his head, he couldn’t get over it.

-I knew someone that started treating his girlfriend this way when she disagreed about what her future career should be — she didn’t want to follow in his footsteps, and her independence made him feel ignored/emasculated.
-Instead of breaking up with her though, he pushed her away in a similar manner until she dumped him — which sounds similar to what happened to you.
-I’d keep an eye out though, you might suddenly hear from him again in a few months (or even years), trying to apologize or act as though nothing happened between you two.
-I hope you find someone that appreciates you for you!
+I knew someone who started treating his girlfriend this way when she disagreed about what her future career should be.
+She didn’t want to follow in his footsteps, and her independence made him feel ignored/emasculated.
+Instead of breaking up with her though, he pushed her away in a similar manner until she dumped himwhich sounds similar to what happened to you.

-I thought he liked me?
+Hi Hilary—I thought he liked me.

 Dear Confused,

 That being said, the fact that you changed jobs and he started snubbing you makes this situation less about him being into you, and more about him enjoying the convenience that dating you would have.
-In other words, dating a coworker meant less effort for him, and now that you’re not a coworker, you might take more effort than he’s willing to put into a relationship.
+In other words, dating a coworker meant less effort for him.
+However, now that you’re not a coworker, you might take more effort than he’s willing to put into a relationship.
 Most probably, it has absolutely nothing to do with you as a person or potential partner, and everything to do with him being, well, lazy, basically.

-I’m sure that if you get out, join some activities or groups, and make some friends, you’ll find someone that is willing to put in the effort to date you like you deserve.
+I’m sure that if you get out, join some activities or groups, and make some friends, you’ll find someone who is willing to put in the effort to date you like you deserve.
 Best of luck!

-What do you think: Was“Sudden Change Changed Our Paths” right to end the relationship?
+What do you think: Was “Sudden Change Changed Our Paths” right to end the relationship?
 And should “Confused in Japan” move on or ask the guy directly?
 Share your thoughts and experiences in the comments!

 Leave a Reply